IlliaMamonov/Illia_Mamonov/README.md

 # Illia_Mamonov

 ---
-run <dotnet test> to start a test scenario
+run "dotnet test" to start a test scenario
 ---